InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_world.md

 Before getting started, make sure [Node.js](https://nodejs.org/en/download/) and [Docker](https://docs.docker.com/install/) are installed.
 On Linux, make sure you can run [`docker` without `sudo`](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
 On Windows, we recommend [WSL 2 with Docker enabled](https://docs.docker.com/desktop/windows/wsl/).

-While we recommend following along step-by-step, the complete examples can also be found in the [`examples/` directory of the project repository](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/main/examples).
+While we recommend following along step-by-step, the complete example can also be found in the [`examples/` directory of the project repository](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/main/examples).

+Let's get started! 🚀

 ## Write the code